 About Mae Gammino Photography

-Prior to entering the visuals field, she owned a successful manufacturing company whose primary client was the U.S. Navy.
+Prior to entering the creative field, Mae owned a successful manufacturing and wholesale company whose primary client was the U.S. Navy.

-She is available for work in New England as well as throughout the United States.
+She is available for work throughout the United States.